breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 >
 >To integrate Passport.js into your project, it's necessary to establish an express application first, as Passport.js is tailored exclusively for express applications.
 Trying to implement passport.js without using express will create a number of edge cases that may cause issues with your program running successfully.

-In this section we will teach you how top create your index.html file and app.js file.
+In this section we will teach you how to create your index.html file and app.js file.
 The html file will hold your login form.
 The javascript file will be home to all of the functionality.

 ### Create An HTML Form